 In May 2023, an inquiry into a data breach involving the exposure of over 230,000 individuals' private information ended with a $350,000 settlement for an Arkansas-based service provider in the healthcare sector.
 Doesn’t it sound like a nightmare?
 Meanwhile, HIPAA-compliant software, along with proper safeguards for subcontractors' data storage, helps prevent and practically eliminate the possibility of such incidents, ensuring the preservation of financial and reputational capital for medical institutions.

 The healthcare industry has long been aware of cybercrime.
-It is a popular target for hackers eager to steal personal data from medical records, including names, phone numbers, billing data, and Social Security numbers — much more than a compromised credit card can reveal.
-In the first six months of 2023, US healthcare firms reported 243 breaches of unsecured information, affecting 26.7 million individuals' records.
+It is a frequent target for hackers eager to steal personal data from medical records, including names, phone numbers, billing information, and Social Security numbers—much more than a compromised credit card can reveal.
+In the first half of 2025 alone, 379 major healthcare data breaches were reported in the United States, exposing the protected health information of around 31 million individuals, with most incidents caused by hacking and IT failures.
+This underscores how important HIPAA certification for software is and just how persistent and serious cybersecurity threats remain for providers and patients alike.

 Today's post aims to explain what makes healthcare applications adhere to the requirements of HIPAA and why it matters.
 It also offers a practical checklist to evaluate IT solutions' compliance and supporting organizational practices.